Simonwmm/isd2_demonstration1/README.md

 presented in Intermediate Software Development.

 ## Author
-[Your name]
+Meng Wang

 ## Module
-[use this section to list the module number and general topic of the demonstration.]
+Module 1 - Classes

 ## Demonstration
-[use this section to list notes that may help when referring back to the demonstration.]
+[use this section to list notes that may help when referring back to the demonstration.]Demonstration 1 -